oceanbase/oceanbase/mkdocs.md

 Before installing dependencies, please make sure you have installed a recent version of Python 3 and pip.

-Then you can run the following command from the command line:
+Then you can run the following command in your terminal:

     $ pip install -r docs/requirements.txt